SukkaW/style9-webpack/README.md

 style9 does provide a webpack plugin.
 It uses [webpack-virtual-modules](https://github.com/sysgears/webpack-virtual-modules) under the hood.
 During the compilation, style9 collects your styles and write collected CSS into virtual modules.
 Those virtual css files will later be extracted by `MiniCssExtractPlugin`.

 However, webpack-virtual-modules [doesn't work well with Next.js](https://github.com/vercel/next.js/issues/44266).
-Next.js launches multiple Webpack Compiler instances to compile its server-side and client-side code separately.
-And webpack-virtual-modules just doesn't work when it is being shared between multiple Webpack Compiler instances.
+Next.js launches multiple webpack compiler instances to compile its server-side and client-side code separately.
+And webpack-virtual-modules just doesn't work when it is being shared between multiple webpack compiler instances.

 I start this project as a Proof of Concept, to see if I can make a webpack plugin for style9 that doesn't require webpack-virtual-modules.
 I uses the `virtualFileLoader` idea from [Vanilla Extract](https://github.com/vanilla-extract-css/vanilla-extract), another CSS-in-JS compiler.
-You can found the implementation of Vanilla Extract's `virtualFileLoader` [here](https://github.com/vanilla-extract-css/vanilla-extract/blob/aabb5869a626b7d966814ec8bc322a0392b77561/packages/webpack-plugin/src/virtualFileLoader.ts).
+You can find the implementation of Vanilla Extract's `virtualFileLoader` [here](https://github.com/vanilla-extract-css/vanilla-extract/blob/aabb5869a626b7d966814ec8bc322a0392b77561/packages/webpack-plugin/src/virtualFileLoader.ts).

 **You will most likely want to use style9's built-in webpack plugin instead.
 It works well for most of the cases. style9-webpack is just a Proof of Concept.** But if you are using Next.js 13, and you are having trouble with style9's built-in Next.js plugin, you can give style9-webpack a shot.